v-dvorak/mzkscraper/README.md

 ## Motivation

 The whole digital database implements the really nice and convenient to use [IIIF API](https://iiif.io/api/image/3.0/).
-There is only two problems with it:
+There is only one problem with it:

 I was not able to find any documentation on how to use this api to search for documents using filters.
 (Like "give me IDs to all sheet music documents".)
 And seemingly there is no other option.